 Have you read your horoscope and felt it was spot on?
 I have.
-The description seemed accurate to the events that occurred in my life recently.
+The description seemed to accurately describe what was happening in my life at that point.

-Such relevance and timeliness of the horoscope have led many people to believe that they’re accurate.
+Such relevance and timeliness of the horoscope have led many people to believe that they’re spot on.
 But think again.
-Do you think your time of birth determines how your future shapes up?
-Can your success or failure occur due to some alignment of the sun, stars, and planets?
+Do you believe that the time of your birth determines how your future shapes up?
+Can some random alignment of the sun, stars, and planets determine your personality?

 In reality, you are under the Barnum effect.
 Before you reject the theory, let me remind you that thousands of people around the world read the same horoscope.

-A 2020 survey estimates the world population at 7.8 billion.
+A 2020 survey estimated the world population as 7.8 billion.
 If we divide that among 12 zodiac signs, it implies the horoscope that you just read and found accurate, must also apply to another 600 million people across the world.

-Isn’t that absurd?
+I’m a facts and figures guy and I find that absurd, if not stupid.
 The sheer numbers should serve as proof.

 Not convinced yet?
 Try reading the 2 sentences below.